mlange-42/yarner/README.md

 }
 ```

-A feature to note is that if two code blocks have the same name, they are concatenated, in the order they are written.
-This can be very useful in defining global variables or listing imports closer to the parts where they are used.

 ### Entrypoints

 By default, the entrypoint of the program is always the unnamed code block.
 However, a code block name can be given in `Yarner.toml` or passed to Yarner on the command line.
 Then, instead of starting at the unnamed code block, it will start at the code block with this name.

 By naming code blocks with prefix `file:` followed by a relative path, multiple code files can be created
 from one source file.
 Each code block with the `file:` prefix is treated as a separate entry point.